A Student's Curriculum Vitae

 YOU MAY BE CERTAIN THAT YOUR POTENTIAL INTERVIEWERS SHALL LOOK CLOSELY AT YOUR SITE / PAGE / ANY AND ALL SOCIAL MEDIA!

-[Much of this information will not see the light of day, but the exercise in researching your own achievements is useful for boosting your confidence, and any nugget of information may be of use as an example in an interview situation.]
+Much of this information will not see the light of day, but the exercise in researching your own achievements is useful for boosting your confidence, and any nugget of information may be of use as an example in an interview situation.
+These nuggets make you memorable.

 It is a good idea to mention an activity or particular project which you enjoyed.
 It gives the reader a clue to your personality.
 Plus, of course, enjoying work makes one more attentive to it!